 ];

-An HTTP error with status code 407 (Proxy Authentication Required) will be returned if valid credentials aren't provided, so always ensure you pass the correct ones.
+The code will return an HTTP error with status code 407 (Proxy Authentication Required) if your authentication credentials are invalid.
+Ensure you pass the correct ones.

 Use a Rotating Proxy with Guzzle

-A rotating proxy is a proxy server that regularly switches between different IP addresses.
-It can help prevent IP blocking, as each request is sent from a different IP, making it harder for websites to identify bots coming from the same source.
+A rotating proxy is a proxy server that regularly switches between different IP addresses per request.
+This helps prevent IP blocking by making each request appear to come from a different source, making it harder for websites to track and block your activity.

-We'll start with a scraper that uses a Guzzle proxy to request and retries for a set maximum number of attempts until it succeeds using a list of free proxies.
+To see how that works, you'll start with a scraper that uses a Guzzle proxy to request and retry for a maximum number of attempts until it succeeds using a list of free proxies.

 function get_random_proxies(): array {